Manners Go A Long Way

 Build A Process That You Can Repeat

-The only way to guarantee that you follow through with a thank you program is to build a process to ensure that your thank yous happen.
-It doesn’t matter if you’re sending a thank you out in every box or sending out swagged out gifts to your highest paying customers every once in a while, you should decide on a system to carry out your thank yous.
+The only way to guarantee that you follow through with a thank you program is to build a process to ensure that your thank you cards happen.
+It doesn’t matter if you’re sending a thank you out in every box or sending out swagged out gifts to your highest paying customers every once in a while, you should decide on a system to carry out your thank you cards.
 It doesn’t have to be automated, but it should be structured.

 If you have a team that works for you, you can even ask them to nominate customers that deserve thank yous.
 They can fill out a Google form throughout the week or pick a few customers every Friday to give handwritten cards in their drop ship packages.
 Either way, if you get the whole team involves and thanking your customers, it creates a gratitude culture that spills over into customer service.